 Most ICOs follow roughly the same strategy.

 How should you know which cryptocurrency to invest in?
 How should you know which ICOs that will skyrocket and enable you to buy that beach-house, and which ones that are frauds and will cause you great financial damage?
 There’s no simple answer.
 If there were, we would be sipping Margaritas on a yacht right now instead of preparing blogposts/guides for you guys.
+Sure, there are very interesting AI-powered crypto price prediction tools out there (see for instance the upcoming TRAKCrypto-tool), but no such tool is bullet proof.
 However, keep reading and you’ll learn which tools you need to include in your cryptocurrency investment strategy and use when assessing ICOs.

 Maybe we are beating a dead horse now but – if we should be true to ourselves in our ambition to be your number one trading cryptocurrency guide – we must still say it: the single most important rule when investing in ICOs is to always do your research.
 The same rule goes for all investments, but particularly so for ICOs where there are numerous pitfalls.
 Doing your research consist primarily of the following aspects: